deucalioncodes/simple-file-transfer/README.md

 ## Configuration

-Set the server address using the `SFT_SERVICE` environment variable:
+By default, SFT connects to `sft.pzjj.org:12345`.
+To use a different server, set the `SFT_SERVICE` environment variable:

 ```bash
 export SFT_SERVICE=your-server.com:12345